saraid/philosophy-ruby/README.md

   - `:only_before_any_placement` (default) - Players can only leave if the game hasn't started.
   - `:never` - Joined players may not ever leave.
   - `:anytime` - Joined players may leave at any point.
-- What happens to the board when a player leaves the game?
+- What effect is had on the board when a player leaves the game?
   - `:ends_game` (default) - The game if forced to end if a player leaves.
 No further tiles may be played.
   - `:rollback_placement` - If the player was in the middle of placing a tile or activating chain reactions, those decisions are rolled back such that the player never placed a tile.
   - `:remove_their_tiles` - All the tiles the player has played are removed from the board, clearing space.